 - Postponement beyond thirty days is discouraged.
 However, we can move your departmental refresh to the end of the fiscal year without disrupting our service to others on campus.

 This is the part of the audit where we agree on the number of computers that will be refreshed.
-In some cases grant computers will reach the three year support expiration date.
+In some cases grant computers will reach the four or six year support expiration date.
 We will help you work through the process of retiring these systems or getting approval to be added to the workstation refresh list.

 - Attached to the initial email message is a report on the number of computers assigned to your department.
 It contains the type of computer (desktop or laptop), serial number, machine name, who it is assigned to, and budget code.

 - Our technician will need to schedule a time to audit the computers in your department to make sure our reports are accurate.

 - The workstation refresh policy is beneficial for those new to the program.
 Workstation Refresh Policy

 - Once IT and your department agree on the inventory to be refreshed IT will move onto the ordering phase of the refresh.